Agoric/agoric-sdk/packages/pegasus/localDemo/localDemo.md

 ![](./images/dashboardBefore.png)

 Notice the IST balance is 12344.80 before you approve the offer.
 Now go on and approve the offer.
-Once the offer is accepted your dashboard should look similar to this:
+Once the offer is accepted your IST balance should decrease and the dashboard should look similar to this:

 ![](./images/dashboardAfter.png)